-Condenser fans are prop fans, more technically known as “axial” fans as opposed to blower wheels which are known as radial or centrifugal.
-Axial fans are good at moving a lot of air against very low pressure, but as soon as the pressure starts to build their performance drops off REALLY quick.
-We have all walked up to a condenser fan where the air was just sort of beating out of the side instead of really pushing out the top like it's supposed to.
-Once you clean the coil it starts moving air again and you can really tell the difference.
+Condenser fans are prop fans, more technically known as “axial” fans instead of blower wheels, which are known as radial or centrifugal.
+Axial fans are good at moving a lot of air against very low pressure, but as soon as the pressure starts to build, their performance drops off REAL quickly.
+We have all walked up to a condenser fan where the air was just beating out of the side instead of really pushing out the top like it's supposed to.
+Once you clean the coil, it starts moving air again, and you can really tell the difference.

-On fixed metering device systems higher head pressure will also drive up suction pressure which will tend to keep the compression ratio slightly lower but will result in higher coil temperature and poor latent (humidity) control.
+On fixed metering device systems, higher head pressure will also drive up suction pressure, which will keep the compression ratio slightly lower but will result in higher coil temperature and poor latent (humidity) control.

-So to put my money where my mouth is we picked a nice dirty coil and ran a full, white paper style test.
-For the sake of complete disclosure we used the fan curve charts to come up with evaporator air flow, which is fine because it was a before / after test.
-I used MeasureQuick for the calculations and my phone was giving me trouble and kept losing my manually entered data so I realized later that in my AFTER report (that some of you may have seen in my group) the airflow was set to 750 and before was set to 700 so I went back in and changed the math so everything was apples to apples.
-Either way… the results are pretty self evident.
+So, to put my money where my mouth is, we picked a nice, dirty coil and ran a full, white paper-style test.
+For the sake of complete disclosure, we used the fan curve charts to come up with evaporator airflow, which is fine because it was before/after the test.
+I used MeasureQuick for the calculations, and my phone was giving me trouble and kept losing my manually entered data, so I realized later that in my AFTER report (that some of you may have seen in my group), the airflow was set to 750 and before was set to 700.
+So, I went back in and changed the math so that everything was apples to apples.
+Either way, the results are pretty self-evident.
 You will notice that the “official” results below are slightly different than those in the screenshots at the top, and that math change is the reason.

-2-ton 1999 Trane R22 10 SEER “Spine Fin” Heat Pump Split system with a direct return operating and 0.4” WC total external static pressure on a PSC blower and a fixed piston type metering device.
+A 2-ton 1999 Trane R22 10 SEER “Spine Fin” heat pump split system with a direct return operating and 0.4” WC total external static pressure on a PSC blower and a fixed piston-type metering device.

-I Allowed the system to run 20 minutes continuously and took detailed measurements sufficient to compare wattage, total BTU/H removal and therefore the EER of the system using wireless connected digital instruments and the MeasureQuick app.
+I allowed the system to run for 20 minutes continuously and took detailed measurements sufficient to compare wattage, total BTU/H removal, and therefore the EER of the system, using wireless connected digital instruments and the MeasureQuick app.

-We cleaned the condenser coil only while performing this test no other cleaning or servicing and making no adjustments to refrigerant charge.
+We cleaned the condenser coil only while performing this test—no other cleaning or servicing.
+We also made no adjustments to the refrigerant charge.

-The before results showed clearly that the head pressure and liquid line temperature were both high with a low subcooling and superheat.
-The measured system performance was poor even though the evaporator coil, air filter and blower wheel were quite clean considering the age of the system.
+The “before” results clearly showed that the head pressure and liquid line temperature were high with a low subcooling and superheat.
+The measured system performance was poor, even though the evaporator coil, air filter, and blower wheel were quite clean, considering the age of the system.

 The system performed significantly better in terms of decreased wattage and increased BTU removal after the cleaning.